piranna0/CS5300/README.txt

-And there are 5 files in our webcontent directory: error.jsp: redirects to this page on error. index.html: the default page that redirects to the servlet page. logout.jsp: redirects to ths page on log out. myServlet.jsp: the main front-end of our web site from project 1a with additional information displayed (e.g. the server's view and the session data's primary/backup servers) timeout.jsp: redirects to this page on time out.
+And there are 5 files in our webcontent directory: error.jsp: redirects to this page on error. index.html: the default page that redirects to the servlet page. logout.jsp: redirects to this page on log out. myServlet.jsp: the main front-end of our web site from project 1a with additional information displayed (e.g. the server's view and the session data's primary/backup servers) timeout.jsp: redirects to this page on time out.